bmonews2018/bmonews/en-US/buyer/shopping_cart.md

 ---

-###  The Different Statuses Of The Shopping Cart Order?
+###  The Different Statuses Of The Shopping Cart Order

 There are 5 types of statuses for the Shopping Cart Order: